 According to the results of the study, it is clear that participant teachers were neither informed nor trained about ADHD.
 Therefore, participant teachers had insufficient knowledge about beneficial teaching strategies, interventions and coping skills concerning ADHD.
-This negatively affects participant teachers' teaching performance in the classrooms where there are one or more students with ADHD.
+This negatively affects participant teachers' teaching performance in the classrooms where there is a student with ADHD or there are more than one.
 Therefore, teachers are the most important part of diagnosis.
-The knowledge about the facts about ADHD, coping skills and efficient teaching strategies, interventions and strategies are more important for language teachers, even the teachers who use English in teaching their classes all the time, including giving instructions to the students.
-It is important because students with ADHD have problems in focusing and stay focused until the end of the activity.
-A language classroom becomes the most difficult environment to attend because they cannot follow instructions and activities while the teacher and the classmates use a language that the ADHD students are not familiar with.
+The knowledge about the facts about ADHD, coping skills and efficient teaching strategies, interventions and strategies are more important for language teachers, even the teachers who use English language all the time (including giving instructions to the students).
+It is important because students with ADHD have problems with focusing and stay focused until the end of the activity.
+A language classroom becomes the most difficult environment to attend because they cannot follow the instructions, activities while the teacher and the classmates use a language that the ADHD students are not native.
 It can be said that teachers' knowledge about ADHD is very important.
 Thus, an effective informative course is recommended.
-The course should include a description of ADHD, causes of ADHD, symptoms of ADHD, appropriate treatments of ADHD, effective teaching strategies with appropriate activities, and effective classroom management skills.
+The course should include description of ADHD, cause of ADHD, symptoms of ADHD, appropriate treatment of ADHD, effective teaching strategies with appropriate activities, and effective classroom management skills.
 Furthermore, activity and material adjustment skills can be introduced.
-The course can be added to the university curricula for future secondary school EFL teachers.
-Moreover, the same course is recommended for secondary school EFL teachers who are currently working in lower and upper secondary schools in North Cyprus.
-In-service training courses or seminars can be held to inform secondary school EFL teachers about ADHD and effective teaching strategies.
-Such courses or seminars are also recommended by some researchers.
-Brook, Watemberg and Geva (2000), Garcia (2009), Onder and Kavakcı (2010), and Rodrigo, Perera, Eranga, Williams and Kuruppuarachchi (2011) recommended appropriate and comprehensive training through in-service training or adding a course to the pre-service teacher training curriculum for teachers.
-According to McNamara and McNamara (1993), ADHD training program should include the following topics:
+The course can be added to the university curriculums for future secondary school EFL teachers.
+Moreover, same course is recommended for secondary school EFL teachers who are currently working in lower and upper secondary schools in North Cyprus.
+In-service training courses or seminars can be appropriate to inform secondary school EFL teachers about ADHD and effective teaching strategies.
+This idea can be supported with the other researchers' recommendations.
+Brook, Watemberg and Geva (2000), Garcia (2009), Onder and Kavakcı (2010), and Rodrigo, Perera, Eranga, Williams and Kuruppuarachchi (2011) also recommended appropriate and comprehensive training (with in-service training or adding a course in undergraduate degree curriculum) for teachers.
+According to McNamara and McNamara (1993) ADHD training program should include the following subjects;

-- 1. Characteristics of students with ADD - 2.
-Methods of identifying students with ADD

-- 3. Etiology, treatment, and course of ADD - 4.
-Techniques and strategies for effectively teaching students with ADD - 5.
-Educational, psychological, and social needs of ADD students - 6.
-Understanding the family of ADD students - 7.
-Networking with physicians, mental health professionals, and parents to design and implement a multimodal treatment plan for the ADD student (p.
-172).
+- 1) Characteristics of students with ADD - 2) Methods of identifying students with ADD - 3) Etiology, treatment, and course of ADD - 4) Techniques and strategies for effectively teaching students with ADD - 5) Educational, psychological, and social needs of ADD students - 6) Understanding the family of ADD students - 7) Networking with physicians, mental health professionals, and parents to design and implement a multimodal treatment plan for the ADD student (p.172).

-Special education teachers in secondary schools should be funded in order to help teachers and ADHD students.
+Special education teachers should be funded in secondary schools to help teachers and ADHD students.
 Furthermore, schools should work with parents, professionals and specialists to help students with ADHD.
-Parents and professionals should work together as a treatment team as mentioned before.
+Parents and professionals should be work as treatment team as mentioned before.